What Is Discrimination Based on Sexual Orientation

 The U.S. Equal Employment Opportunity Commission (EEOC) considers discrimination based on sexual orientation or gender identity as a form of sex-based discrimination.
 Just as treating someone unfavorably because of their sex is illegal, the EEOC expresses that “discrimination against an individual because of gender identity, including transgender status, or because of sexual orientation, is discrimination because of sex in violation of Title VII.”

 The federal employment law and protections apply nationwide regardless of opposing state or local laws.
 For this reason, discrimination is among the top reasons employees sue their employers.
 But there’s a caveat — the employer must comply with the regulation if they have 15 or more employees.
-Small businesses may discriminate and not be in violation of federal employment law.
+Small businesses may discriminate and not violate federal employment law.

 Housing